Get exclusive member benefits & effect social change. Join Today

 Exercising at least three times per week can strengthen muscles and improve joint flexibility, making it easier to cope with JIA in the long run.
 Low-impact exercises, such as swimming and walking, are usually best.
 However, it’s a good idea to speak with a doctor before your child begins a new workout routine.

 A physical therapist can teach your child the importance of sticking with an exercise routine and can even recommend exercises suited to their specific condition.
 The therapist may suggest certain exercises that can help build strength and restore flexibility in stiff, sore joints.

-Untreated JRA can lead to further complications.
+Untreated JIA can lead to further complications.
 These include:

-The outlook for children with mild to moderate JRA can usually recover without complications.
-However, JRA is a long-term condition that tends to cause occasional flare-ups.
+Children with mild to moderate JIA can usually recover without complications.
+However, JIA is a long-term condition that tends to cause occasional flare-ups.
 Your child can expect to have stiffness and pain in the joints during these outbreaks.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.

 Enter its color and shape information, and this tool helps you identify it.
 Go.

 Find information on drug interactions, side effects, and more.
 Go.